 Intended outcome Success criteria Language and communication / oracy - plan and develop the teaching and learning of communication and language development, including progression of oracy, across all key stages.
-Teaching staff received and apply oracy CPD in lessons Explicit oracy activities extend pupils knowledge and confidence in what they are learning and pupils, particularly those disadvantaged, use vocabulary meaningfully in all curriculum subjects.
+Teaching staff received and apply oracy CPD in lessons Voice 21 CPD in place and staff meetings are used to discuss the strategies and impact.
+(Dec 22) Explicit oracy activities extend pupils knowledge and confidence in what they are learning and pupils, particularly those disadvantaged, use vocabulary meaningfully in all curriculum subjects.
 Accurate use of tier 3 subject specific vocabulary is used by pupils in lessons and this is retained.
+Simple activities like 'Word of the Week' are embedded and children are encouraged to use this in writing.
 Pupils listen and respond to what others say, building on or challenging a view, respectfully.
 Assessment (lesson observations, pupil voice, book looks and formative assessment) reflect progression of disadvantaged children's communication and language skills, in line with their peers.
 Improved reading attainment amongst disadvantaged pupils and increased interest in reading for pleasure.
-Phonics attainment in 2024/25 shows that 100% of disadvantaged pupils reach the expected standard in the Phonics screening assessment (unless a significant SEND prevents an individual).
+Phonics attainment in 2024/25 shows that 100% of disadvantaged pupils reach the expected standard in the Phonics screening assessment (unless a child with SEND has specific needs preventing this).
 KS2 reading outcome in 2024/25 show that more than 90% of disadvantaged pupils meet the expected standard.
 Academic confidence and resilience To have confidence in their academic ability, recognise their own strengths and areas for development.
 Where pupils find knowledge and understanding hard to grasp, respond in a positive, determined way.
 Children engage actively with all school activities and; Are responsive when faced with challenges, seeking to find solutions Speak about their own resilience and recognise when their resilience is low Have strategies to support them when facing challenges.
-Participate regularly in recall and retention activities that promote long term memory To demonstrate positive attitudes to learning .
+Participate regularly in recall and retention activities that promote long term memory To demonstrate positive attitudes to learning.
 Teachers are trained to be responsive to the needs of children, employing teaching strategies that: Promote positive behaviour management Aim to increase children's attention span Experience assessment tasks that provide quality feedback Seek all pupils to care about the presentation of themselves and how their work is presented Pupils are challenged to an appropriate level, increasing their growth of confidence and resilience overtime.

 Use of R2i supports the identification of needs and strategies are implemented to support vulnerable children.
 To achieve and sustain improved attendance for all, particularly our disadvantaged pupils.
 Sustained high attendance 2024/25 by: Having built positive relationships with families who once were an attendance concern - barriers are reduced The overall absence rate for all pupils being no more than 97%, and the attendance gap between non-disadvantaged and their disadvantage peers being reduced.
-The percentage of persistent absence being remaining low and the data for disadvantaged being no more than 3% lower than their peers.
+The percentage of persistent absence remaining low and the data for disadvantaged being no more than 3% lower than their peers.
 To raise aspirations and ambition of all pupils, especially disadvantaged pupils.
 A cultural rucksack of experiences is gained by all children by the time they leave St Mary's to go to secondary school, ensuring disadvantaged pupils have gained first hand experiences they haven't engaged with before.
 Experiences will include: Professional roles /careers The Arts Religious and cultural beliefs Awareness of skills/knowledge roles in society Knowledge of technological and ecological advances effecting their day-to-day and future